 What Joseph Campbell says is, “a hero is someone able to battle past his personal and local historical limitations.”
 I’ve mentioned this before, but the statistics point to the need.
 A third of high school graduates never read another book for the rest of their lives.
-Forty-two percent of college graduates never read another book after college.
-Eighty percent of U.S. families did not buy or read a book last year.
-(Source: Jenkins Group).
+Around 40% of college graduates never read another book after college.
+About 80% of U.S. families did not buy or read a book last year.

 People don’t read after they finish school and most houses don’t buy books.
 You are a hero struggling against this historical limitation.